 The report will also likely include more granular information on the cost and energy efficiently of the individual parts of the property that have been surveyed.
 It will also give recommendations on what you can do to improve the overall energy efficiency of the building.

 When you are buying or renting a property you should never be asked to provide or pay for an EPC report.
-However, if you plan on renting out a property you own or putting the property you own onto the market then you will need to get an EPC rating.
+However, if you plan on renting out a property you own, or put a property you own onto the market then you will need to get an EPC report.

-There are two occasions where you may be exempt from providing an EPC.
+There are some limited occasions where you may be exempt from providing an EPC.
 This includes when you are a live-in landlord and are renting out one of the rooms in your property.
-The other occasion is in some cases listed buildings do not need an EPC as their protecting regulations limit owners to increasing insulation or installing double glazing.
+The other main exemption is listed buildings, which may not need an EPC as their protecting regulations limit owners to increasing insulation or installing double glazing.

 You may also not need an EPC if you have one which has been completed in the last 10 years as it should still be valid.
-However, if you have undertaken work to improve the energy efficiency of the building you may want to have an assessment to update based on these improvements.
+However, if you have undertaken work to improve the energy efficiency of the building, you may want to have an assessment to update the certificate following these improvements.